We are currently pursuing two projects at OCF, both are focused on Solar Photovoltaics (PV).

-Our first project, Solar PV Nowcasting, investigates the possibilities of using Machine Learning Models to forecast the output of solar photovoltaic installations for the next few hours.
+Our first project, Solar PV Nowcasting, investigates the possibilities of using Machine Learning to forecast the output of solar photovoltaic installations for the next few hours.

 PV Mapping is our second project.
 We would like to support the OpenStreetMap community to map the location of the world's PV panels in OpenStreetMap.
 OpenSteetMap is like the Wikipedia of maps: anyone can edit the database.
 We plan to use a combination of machine learning and the wisdom of the crowd to locate PV panels.